gotomedia/Sketch-PageNumbers/README.md

-# Page Numbers Plugin for @BohemianCoding's Sketch app
+# Page Numbers Plugin for Sketch
 Sketch plugin to add page numbers to artboards.